northshady/RAVEN_Reproduction/README.md

-# RAVEN on RADIal: standalone research reproduction
+# RAVEN on RADIal: unofficial reproduction

 This repository packages a standalone training and evaluation pipeline for the raw-ADC radar network introduced in